Major changes to school board elections may be on the horizon

 “School board is supposed to be grass-roots, entry-level political office, but what we’ve seen is school board races are becoming big money,” Kennedy said.
 “In some races, they are becoming partisan even though they are nonpartisan seats and nonpartisan races.”

-Kennedy pointed to the 2014 battle between Ken Marsh and Bridget Ziegler for the Sarasota County School Board as an example of campaigns heavily-funded by outside special-interest groups.
-Ziegler was backed heavily by statewide organizations advocating for school-choice programs.
+Kennedy pointed to the 2014 battle between Ken Marsh and Bridget Ziegler for the Sarasota County School Board as an example of campaigns heavily funded by outside special-interest groups.
+Ziegler was backed heavily by statewide organizations advocating for school-choice programs, and she defeated Marsh by roughly 2 percentage points.

-But advocates for at-large elections say that setup gives individual voters more in the overall makeup of the board.
+But advocates for at-large elections say they give individual voters more in the overall makeup of the board.
 Voters in at-large elections cast votes for every seat open, not just in the district where they live.

 This is not the first time the board has contemplated shifting the way its members are elected.